Get A Free ADA Compliance Audit Of Your Website

 Continuous accessibility testing

-Regular accessibility testing forms the basis of any proactive approach to ADA compliance.
+Regular accessibility testing for ADA forms the basis of any proactive approach to ADA compliance in Illinois.
 It helps identify and fix accessibility gaps before they become major legal issues, safeguarding your business against fines and other implications.

 One frequently asked question when it comes to auditing is: “how often?”.
 The truth is, there is no right answer to this.
 However, it is generally accepted that the more regular you monitor accessibility, the better.
 At the very least, comprehensive tests should be conducted after every website change or regulation update.